xu-yuan1/openvino-docs/pages/documentation/openvino-runtime-user-guide/changing-input-shapes.rst

 Extensibility
 -------------

 OpenVINO provides a special mechanism that allows adding support of shape inference for custom operations.
-This mechanism is described in the :ref:`Extensibility documentation <doxid-openvino_docs__extensibility__u_g__intro>`
+This mechanism is described in the :ref:`Extensibility documentation <extensibility_api_introduction>`

 Introduction (Python)
 ~~~~~~~~~~~~~~~~~~~~~